 Those first steps are a much anticipated one year milestone for many parents.
 You may notice that your child by a year of age spends a great deal of time pulling up on the furniture and walking holding onto something.
 They may even have the courage to let go briefly and stand alone before sitting back down.
 They may begin to take a few unassisted steps.
-However, walking is a milestone with a wide age variance.
+However, walking is a milestone at a wide variety of ages.
 Some infants may walk as early as 9-10 months, while others won’t walk until 18 months or so.
-Both are within the range of normal, so don’t be concerned if your one-year old hasn’t taken steps just yet.
+Both are within the normal range of development, so don’t be concerned if your one year old hasn’t taken steps just yet.

 At one year of age, children will receive three immunizations.
 These are MMR (measles, mumps, rubella), varicella (chicken pox) and Hepatitis A vaccines.
 The MMR and varicella vaccines, unlike other vaccines administered during the first year, are given in the back of the arm.
 Dressing your child in loose, short sleeves may make this easier.
 We may also order bloodwork to screen for anemia and lead exposure, which is prevalent in some Richmond communities.

 We look forward to seeing you and your one year old in the office and hearing about the many new adventures and discoveries that you are having together!
 Please don’t hesitate to contact one of our providers if you have questions or concerns about your child.
+Congratulations, parents, you made it through the first year.
 Happy First Birthday!